Chugach EV Charging Road Rally

 You can plug into any regular 120 volt outlet to recharge your vehicle overnight.
 This Level 1 charging is slow, but will add 3 to 5 miles of range per hour.
 Overnight it may be enough to cover your daily driving.

 Level 2 charging (240 volt) is faster, adding about 20 to 30 miles of range per hour.
-This can be accomplished by installing a 240 volt outlet close to your parking location and using an adapter available for most electric vehicles, or by installing a Level 2 charger.
+This can be accomplished by installing a 240 volt outlet close to your parking location and using a mobile connector, or by installing a Level 2 charger.

 From electric grid perspective, the best time to charge is overnight starting after 11 pm, when system demand is decreasing.
 Most vehicles can be programed to start charging at a specified hour, or to achieve a certain charging level by a certain time of day.